Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

 for positive parameters $ 0< \delta_1$, $\delta_2 <1 $ specified below.

-The time scales that we consider are short enough to maintain control over the remainders terms of Theorem \ref{theorem 1}, but long enough to observe one complete collision.
+The time scales that we consider are short enough to maintain control over the remainder terms of Theorem \ref{theorem 1}, but long enough to observe {\blu exact energy conservation}.
 More precisely, the mollified delta function $\delta_t( \Delta E)$ incorporated in the definition of $Q_t$ and $B_t$, now becomes a Kronecker delta function with respect to the free energy.
 In other words, we prove in Lemma \ref{lemma delta} in a suitable sense that